apluslms/a-plus/doc/README.md

 ## Selenium integration tests

 Selenium tests are designed to run against a certain database state and service ports.
-The tests will open and direct Firefox browser windows.
+The tests will automatically open and direct Firefox browser windows.
+Currently the tests are depended on unix type shell.
+All the following commands assume that the project virtualenv is activated:

+		cd [project_root]
+		source PATH_TO_VIRTUALENV/bin/activate

 ### Prerequisites

   - Firefox browser installed
   - Following packages in the virtualenv

-	source PATH_TO_VIRTUALENV/bin/activate
+		pip install selenium
-	pip install selenium nose
+		pip install nose

 ### Running

-To setup the servers and run all the tests at one go (with virtualenv activated):
+To setup the servers and run all the tests at one go:

 	selenium_test/run_servers_and_tests.sh

+Running individual tests:

+	cd selenium_test/test/
+	../run_servers.sh

+	python login_test.py
+	python home_page_test.py

+	../kill_servers.sh